Amid USPS delays, election experts and campaigns weigh in: Don’t mail your ballot

 But mail service in many electorally significant areas continues to lag even with those measures in place, along with additional overtime hours and extra dispatch and delivery trips, both mechanisms imposed by court order.

-In the Detroit postal district, which includes most of eastern Michigan, only 71.5 percent of first-class mail was delivered on time during the week of Oct.
+In the Detroit postal district, which includes most of eastern Michigan, 71.5 percent of first-class mail was delivered on time during the week of Oct.
 16. In the Greensboro district in North Carolina, 79.4 percent was on time.
 In Pennsylvania, mail service varies by several percent across the state’s three postal districts.
 In the Philadelphia Metro area, 76.9 percent was on time; in central Pennsylvania, 79.6 was on time; in western Pennsylvania, 87.3 percent was on time.

 In Baltimore, mail was delivered on time 65.5 percent of the time.